jameshanlon/jameshanlon.github.io/content/python-processor.md

 {#

-- Enabling new caching strategies to reduce recomputation.
 - Improving the performance of JIT compilation.
 - Providing more execution parallelism.
 - ASIC accelerators do not prioritise ease of use
-- VyperCore connection

 #}

-[^gc-survey]: See [4] for a literature review of hardware GC techniques and implemenations.
+[^gc-survey]: See [4] for a literature review of hardware GC techniques and implementations.

 [gc-hw-hard]: https://www.quora.com/Why-dont-modern-CPUs-offer-hardware-assisted-garbage-collection-and-memory-allocation